-10.1 Training courses leading to national certification for emergency medical personnel may be offered by an EMS district, an EMS service, a medical facility, or another educational institution.
+- 10.1 Training courses leading to national certification for emergency medical personnel may be offered by an EMS district, an EMS service, a medical facility, or another educational institution.
 Each individual course must be approved in advance by the Department.
-For a course to be approved, it must meet all of the following:

-- 10.1.1 Be reviewed by the EMS district board.
-The Department shall consider the comments and recommendations of the district board in determining whether the course meets the requirements of these this rules. - 10.1.2 Except for VEFR courses, physician medical oversight must be obtained for each course for the purpose of ensuring medical accuracy of the course content. - 10.1.3 All courses required for EMS certification or licensure shall be coordinated by a person certified or licensed at or above the EMS level of the course and licensed by the Department as an EMS Instructor. - 10.1.4 Paramedic program/courses shall meet all of the national accreditation requirements by Commission on Accreditation of Allied Health Education (CAAHEP's) Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+For a course to be approved, it must meet all of the following: - 10.1.1 Be reviewed by the EMS district board.
+The Department shall consider the comments and recommendations of the district board in determining whether the course meets the requirements of these rules. - 10.1.2 Physician medical oversight must be obtained for each course for the purpose of ensuring medical accuracy of the course content. - 10.1.3 EMR, EMT, Advanced EMT, and Paramedic courses shall be coordinated by a person certified at or above the level of the course and licensed by the Department as an instructor/coordinator. - 10.1.4 Paramedic program/courses shall meet all of the national accreditation requirements by Commission on Accreditation of Allied Health Education (CAAHEP's) Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
 In the event of a course/program that is being offered for the first time, CoAEMSP has implemented a Letter of Review (LoR) process, which will be the official designation that a paramedic program is in the "becoming accredited" process.
-Programs/courses that have not completed the national accreditation process must present an active LoR as a condition of course approval by the Department. - 10.1.5 EMR, EMT, Advanced EMT, and Paramedic courses must be conducted within the course objectives and operational requirements approved by the Department with a minimum of the National EMS Education Standards for training at that level. - 10.2 EMS Training Course Admission Criteria: - 10.2.1 To be eligible for admission to an EMT course, a person must be at least 17 16 years old by the end of the course. - 10.2.2 To be eligible for admission to an Advanced-EMT or Paramedic course, a person must: - 10.2.2.1 Be at least 18 years old at the time of entry into the program and hold at least a high school diploma or equivalent; and - 10.2.2.2 Hold a current Vermont EMT license, a NREMT EMT certification, or an EMT certification or license from another state. - 10.3 A registered nurse or a physician assistant may choose to become eligible to apply for Vermont EMS certification or licensure at any level by successfully completing a Department-approved educational program designed specifically for medical professionals to obtain the additional knowledge and skills required to function as emergency medical personnel.
-The course of study will be designed to recognize the existing skills of the registered nurse or physician assistant.
+Programs/courses that have not completed the national